-Summary of Outputs Торіс Output Topic 26: Security and Stability Implementation Guidance 26.4: The number of TLDs delegated in the root zone should not increase by more than approximately 5 percent per month, with the understanding that there may be minor variations from time-to-time.
+Summary of Outputs Topic Output Topic 26: Security and Stability Implementation Guidance 26.4 : The number of TLDs delegated in the root zone should not increase by more than approximately 5 percent per month, with the understanding that there may be minor variations from time-to-time.
 Topic 26: Security and Stability Implementation Guidance 26.5: ICANN should structure its obligations to new gTLD registries so that it can delay their addition to the root zone in case of DNS service instabilities.
 Objective criteria should be developed to determine what could be classified as a "service instability."
 Topic 26: Security and Stability Implementation Guidance 26.6: ICANN should investigate and catalog the long term obligations for root zone operators of maintaining a larger root zone.
-Topic 26: Security and Stability Implementation Guidance 26.7: The Office of the Chief Technology Officer (OCTO) should consult with PTI, the Root Zone Manager, the root operators via RSSAC, and the larger DNS technical community on the implementation of these recommendations.
-Topic 26: Security and Stability Implementation Guidance 26.8: ICANN should continue developing the monitoring and early warning capability with respect to root zone scaling.
+Topic 26: Security and Stability Implementation Guidance 26.7: ICANN org should consult with PTI, the Root Zone Maintainer, the root operators via RSSAC, and the larger DNS technical community on the implementation of these recommendations.
+Topic 26: Security and Stability Implementation Guidance 26.8: ICANN should continue to work with the community on mechanisms to monitor the root and develop procedures to ensure that any root zone scaling issues are detected in a timely manner.
 Topic 26: Security and Stability Recommendation 26.9: In connection to the affirmation of Recommendation 4 from the 2007 policy, Emoji in domain names, at any level, must not be allowed.
 Topic 26: Security and Stability Implementation Guidance 26.10: The application submission system should do all feasible algorithmic checking of TLDs, including against RZ-LGRs and ASCII string requirements, to better ensure that only valid ASCII and IDN TLDs can be submitted.
 A proposed TLD might be algorithmically found to be valid, algorithmically found to be invalid, or verifying its validity may not be possible using algorithmic checking.
 Only in the latter case, when a proposed TLD doesn't fit all the conditions for automatic checking, a manual review should occur to validate or invalidate the TLD.